parkwaydental

 Hard and Crunchy Foods

-Crunchy foods and tooth pain don’t mix well.
-Hard foods like nuts, hard candies, popcorn (especially the kernels), raw carrots or apples, crackers and chips, crusty bread or bagels, and hard pretzels require forceful chewing that can cause intense pain when you have a toothache.
+Hard foods like nuts, hard candies, popcorn kernels, raw carrots or apples, crackers and chips, crusty bread or bagels, and hard pretzels require forceful chewing that can cause intense pain.
 These foods can also break a weakened tooth, dislodge a filling, or get stuck in cavities or between teeth, causing additional irritation.
+Even if you think you can chew carefully on the opposite side of your mouth, the risk is not worth it.
+Save these foods for after your dental treatment is complete.

 Temperature Extreme Foods

 The solution is consuming all foods and beverages at lukewarm or room temperature.
 Let hot items cool before eating, and allow cold items to warm slightly.
-While this might seem less appealing, the reduction in pain is significant and worth the small sacrifice in temperature preference.
-Many people with toothaches find room-temperature foods surprisingly comfortable and enjoyable.

 Sugary and Acidic Foods